 People in Ha Tinh rushed to collect "sea blessings" such as clams, cockles... after the storm.
 Photo: PV

-According to Dan Viet reporters, along Xuan Hai beach, Loc Ha town to Thinh Loc commune, Loc Ha district, Ha Tinh province, there are hundreds of people of all ages gathered in groups on the beach using nets, baskets, buckets, basins... to catch clams and other seafood when the waves wash them ashore.
+According to Dan Viet reporters, along Xuan Hai beach, Loc Ha town to Thinh Loc commune, Loc Ha district, Ha Tinh province, there are hundreds of people of all ages gathered in groups on the beach using nets, baskets, buckets, basins... to catch clams and other seafood when the waves wash ashore.

 The mining tool is a long iron net about 1.7m long, with an iron blade at the head, and a net about 2m long attached to the body of the net with a support belt.
 The clams and other seafood are about 5cm below the ground, at this time the miner will press down hard on the iron head and pull it back.
-The "heavenly gifts" will be retained by the net, while the trash and sand will be washed away through the wide mesh.
+The "heavenly bounty" will be retained by the net, while the trash and sand will be washed away through the wide mesh.

 Fishermen wade out to sea about 20m from shore, 50-70cm deep to collect cockles.
 Photo: PV